rneuhausler/coralModel-analyses/README.md

     .
 ```

-`roll()` updates each node (i.e. instance of class `Organism()` within class `Reef()`) based a probability weighted by neighboring benthic coverages, determined by `generateGraph()`, and overall reef conditions, and a randomly generated number.
+As mention, `roll()` updates each node (i.e. instance of class `Organism()` within class `Reef()`) based a probability weighted by neighboring benthic coverages, determined by `generateGraph()`, and overall reef conditions, and a randomly generated number.
 If the randomly generated number falls within the bounds of the weighted probability, the node switches to a different type.
 These reactions emphasize the influence the parameters, pulled from the mumby equations, and species density around each node have on changing a spot on the reef from being one type to the other (e.g. the first reaction describes a coral (node) becoming macroalgae at the growth rate of macroalgae over coral and density of the two species.
 Whereas the mumby et al. equations consider the *global* population of coral of the system, we focus on the *local* composition around each node with assumptions such that if there is a macroalgae right next to the coral, that coral is more likely to switch to macroalgae than if it were surrounded by only other coral.
 This neighborhood information is stored within each node as the attribute `density` from class `Organism()`.
 This value is initially measured with `generateGraph()` and then updated throughout the simulation with `inform()` and `update()`, which are not shown in this introduction but can be found in `coralModel.py`.

 The inclusion of the local type density can be seen in the code below, showing how the function `roll()` multiplies each reaction parameter with the density of specific types in the node's neighborhood in calculating the probability of type switching.